Jay Morse - Partner of Pickands, Mather & Company

-In 1865, John Outhwaite and his associates, Samuel L. Mather and George Worthington persuaded Jay Morse to take the management of the Cleveland Iron Mining Company’s mines in Marquette, Michigan, a position he held for seventeen years.
+In 1865, John Outhwaite and his associates, Samuel L. Mather and George Worthington, persuaded Jay Morse to take the management of the Cleveland Iron Mining Company’s mines in Marquette, Michigan, a position he held for seventeen years.
 Mr. Morse equipped the mine with machinery and built one of the first great ore docks at Marquette.
-The company’s mines grew to be the greatest iron-ore producing district in the United States.
+The company’s mines grew to be the most significant iron-ore producing district in the United States.

 He also had the management of McComber Mine in Negaunee, Michigan, and was secretary and manager of the Bancroft Furnace.

 In 1882, Morse returned to Northeast Ohio.
 He, along with Colonel James Pickands, joined Samuel Mather in 1883 for a partnership to engage in the sale of iron ore, pig iron, and coal, with initial interests in two small mines in upper Michigan and a wooden steamer.
 The company later became Pickands Mather & Co., a chief supplier of raw materials to the steel industry and one of four major ore companies in the United States who, at one time, had headquarters in Cleveland.